davidlj95/website/README.md

 ## To start

-First, run the `data` command, to generate data files that are required for the app to work
+First, run the `app-data` command, to generate data files that are required for the app to work

 ```shell
 pnpm run data